MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 ```
 we can also add the salaries of our employees by dunder add.

-remember that though this methods are available for our code, but thats not available for our class by default.
+remember that though these methods are available for our code, but that's not available for our class by default.

 so in order to make them available for our class and objects we need to do some additional coding.

-if we do not do so our code will give us error.
+if we do not do so our code will give us errors.

 ```Python
 print(emp_3+emp_4)# to add this we need to use + instead of ","

 ```
-there also many dunder methods.
+There are also many dunder methods.

-we can find them in this description "https://docs.python.org/3/references/datamodel.html#special-method-names"
+You can find them in this description "https://docs.python.org/3/references/datamodel.html#special-method-names"

 infact, "len" is a dunder method too.